ENERGYLINX/kube-deploy/README.md

 # Kube deploy actions

-This actions is designed for Energlinx and it downloaded kube configuration from AWS and deploys local or remote helm chart.
+This actions is designed for SwitchBit.
+It downloads kube configuration from AWS or Azure and deploys local or remote helm chart.

 ## Testing